Characters from Deus Ex: Mankind Divided. For characters who originated in previous games in the series, check the following pages:

 - Ambiguously Evil: One of the main mysteries of Mankind Divided is whether Miller is part of the Illuminati.
 It turns out that while Miller does follow Illuminati orders, he's not happy with it and is unaware that his superiors are part of a conspiracy.
 He can potentially give his life to stop the Illuminati's schemes.

-- Da Chief: He's always there to give Adam a verbal beat down if something goes wrong during an operation.
+- Da Chief: Fits this to a tee.
+He's always there to give Adam a verbal beat down if something goes wrong during an operation.
+He also happens to be the actual chief, specifically a division branch director for Interpol's elite counter-terrorism office.

 - Hidden Depths: Reading his e-mails reveals that he has an ex-husband and adopted children, including a daughter who suffers from an unspecified bone condition which is causing her great pain and would eventually cripple her.
 From his writing, he appears to be quite torn about the idea of giving her augmentations to cure it, revealing a sensitive and gentle side one would never imagine in the stone cold Miller.